-This initiative allows us to award Section 8 assistance to more households than permissible under the HUD-established baseline.
-Our savings from a two-tiered payment standard, operational efficiencies, and other policy changes have been critical in helping us respond to the growing housing needs of the region's extremely low-income households.
-Despite ongoing uncertainties around federal funding levels, we intend to continue to use MTW program flexibility to support housing voucher issuance levels above HUD's established baseline.
-This activity is no longer active as agencies are now permitted to lease above their ACC limit.
+This initiative allows us to award Section 8 assistance to more households than permissible under the and other policy changes have been critical in helping us respond to the growing housing needs of the region's extremely low-income households.
+Despite ongoing uncertainties around federal funding levels, we intend to continue to use MTW program flexibility to support housing voucher issuance levels above above their ACC limit.